Storytelling, Art, & Mindfulness

 Tears Artist: Ashley Whitley

-The Initiative also studies mindfulness practices and yoga as gender-specific interventions that can help address the effects of trauma on girls.
+The Center also studies mindfulness practices and yoga as gender-specific interventions that can help address the effects of trauma on girls.
 We’ve conducted research, analysis, and presented recommendations to understand the use of mindfulness and yoga practices as a means of overcoming symptoms of trauma, improving self-esteem, and strengthening self-regulation.

 More Work on Yoga & Mindfulness Interventions

-Our Initiative continues to examine the potential of yoga and mindfulness for girls.
+Our Center continues to examine the potential of yoga and mindfulness for girls.
 It serves as an advisor to the Art of Yoga Project – a nonprofit leader of treatment and rehabilitation that focuses on early intervention to help marginalized and justice-involved girls prepare for a positive future.
 For more information, visit their website.